Shakeology Vs Herbalife – Which Is Best? How Do They Compare, My Review

 Right from chalky goop to powders that mix well into a smoothie-like consistency, the taste can vary extensively depending on what brand you pick.

-The least favorites are Huel (decent shake, tastes like goop) and ….drumrolls….Herbalife Formula 1.
+The least favorites are Huel and some of it's alternatives (decent shake, tastes like goop) and ….drumrolls….Herbalife Formula 1.

 Shakeology: Creamy consistency

 Shakeology is available in five flavors, in both vegan and Whey options.
 If you prefer whey-free powders, you can stick to the vegan ones.

 Chocolate Plant-based is my personal favorite, followed by Caffe Latte and Vanilla.
 I didn’t like the Pumpkin Spice, even though my partner swears by it.